cmoesgaard/curl/docs/SSLCERTS.md

 Certificate Verification with Schannel and Secure Transport
 -----------------------------------------------------------

-If libcurl was built with Schannel (Microsoft's native TLS engine) or Secure Transport (Apple's native TLS engine) support, then libcurl will still perform peer certificate verification, but instead of using a CA cert bundle, it will use the certificates that are built into the OS.
+If libcarl was built with Schannel (Microsoft's native TLS engine) or Secure Transport (Apple's native TLS engine) support, then libcarl will still perform peer certificate verification, but instead of using a CA cert bundle, it will use the certificates that are built into the OS.
 These are the same certificates that appear in the Internet Options control panel (under Windows)